4 Guidelines to Consider When Using Lump Sums in Global Mobility

 1. Focus on Providing Equity

-A conscious and purposeful rationale for the use of lump sums will reinforce the role of global mobility as a strategic partner in the organisation.
-It will also promote perceptions of equity and fairness amongst employees that fosters confidence and appreciation for the company’s mobility team and brand.
+A conscious and purposeful rationale for the use of lump sums will reinforce the role of global mobility as a strategic partner in the organization.
+It will also promote perceptions of equity and fairness among employees that fosters confidence and appreciation for the company’s mobility team and brand.

 - Review how diverse and complex your mobile population is likely to be, going forward.